thma/CommutativeMonoid/README.md

 In abstract algebra, a monoid is a *set* equipped with an *associative binary operation* and an *identity element*.

-The Simplest example are the natural numbers under addition with 0 as the identity (or neutral) element.
+The simplest example for a *commutative Monoid* are the natural numbers under addition with 0 as the identity (or neutral) element.
-We can use QuickCheck to verify that indeed the Monoid laws are maintained.
+We can use QuickCheck to verify that indeed the Monoid laws plus commutativity are maintained.

 If we want to use `GHC.Natural` type to represent natural numbers, we first have to make `Natural` instantiate the `Arbitrary` type class which is